Pro-GenAI/Index-RAG/README.md

 ### 🚀 Index-RAG: The Breakthrough Solution

 Index-RAG introduces **paragraph-level indexing with question-based embeddings** - a fundamentally better approach that addresses all major RAG limitations while maintaining lightning-fast retrieval.

+## Why store index:

+We store multiple embeddings per paragraph based on AI-generated questions and the original paragraph text.
+If each embedding is stored with its text, the storage space used increases.
+Storing text locations helps in precise citations including file name, page number, and line number without needing to store the entire text multiple times.

 ## ✨ Revolutionary Advantages